-Figure 2. (a) Position of the Gurney flap at the trailing edge of a Clark-Y airfoil section. (b) CFD simulation of the HQ17 airfoil at $Re = 1.0 \times 10^6$, reproduced and modified from Schatz et al. (2004a).
+Figure 2. (a) Position of the Gurney flap at the trailing edge of a Clark-Y airfoil section. (b) CFD simulation of the HQ17 airfoil at $Re = 1.0 \cdot 10^6$ , reproduced and modified from Schatz et al. (2004a).

-The research on TE flaps of airplane wings dates back to the early 20th century (Gruschwitz and Schrenk, 1933).
-The GF itself is named after the race car driver Dan Gurney, who discovered the significant gain in downforce when applying the device on the rear spoilers.
-Following from that, GFs have been implemented on high-lift-dependent transport airliners (Bechert et al., 2000) and helicopter stabilizers (Houghton et al., 2013).
-More recently, Vestas® has started offering

-GFs in combination with VGs as so-called aerodynamic upgrades of HAWTs, predicting annual yield improvements of up to 2.0% (Vestas, 2020).
-The design of the DTU $10\,\mathrm{MW}$ reference wind turbine includes smooth wedge-shaped GFs in the first half of the blade length, 0.05R < r < 0.4R, using GF heights in the range of $1.3\%c < \mathrm{GF} < 3.5\%c$ (Bak et al., 2013).

-Figure 2b illustrates the changes in the flow field of the laminar airfoil HQ17 when implementing different GF heights, as reported by Liebeck (1978) by means of the Newman airfoil.
-Key to the aerodynamic understanding is the development of one vortex upstream and two counterrotating vortices downstream of the GF, as such entailing a low-pressure region in the TE wake.
-As a result, the downwash angle of the flow becomes steeper, the requirements for pressure recovery on the suction side milder, the local boundary layer thinner, and the suction peak higher.
-Additionally, the flow on the pressure side decelerates, leading to a positive pressure built up in the TE region.
-The resulting shift of the Kutta condition leads to increased circulation and thus to elevated lift forces, which is the main Gurney flap characteristic.
-At the same time, the low-pressure region aft of the TE induces additional drag, especially if vortex shedding is initiated in the form of a Kármán vortex street.
-Hence, the lift increase is accompanied by a certain drag penalty that affects the lift-to-drag (L/D) ratio accordingly.
+- 45 The research on TE flaps of airplane wings dates back to the early 20th century (Gruschwitz and Schrenk, 1933).
+The GF itself is named after the racecar driver Dan Gurney who discovered the significant gain in downforce when applying the device on the rear spoilers.
+Following from that, GFs have been implemented on high-lift dependent transport airliners (Bechert et al., 2000) and helicopter stabilizers (Houghton et al., 2013).
+More recently, Vestas® has started offering GFs in combination with VGs as so-called aerodynamic upgrades of HAWTs, predicting annual yield improvements of up to 2.0 % (Vestas, 2020).
+The design of the DTU 10 MW Reference Wind Turbine includes smooth wedge-shaped GFs in the first half of the blade length, 0.05R < r < 0.4R, using GF-heights in the range of 1.3 %c < GF < 3.5 %c (Bak et al., 2013). - Figure 2 (b) illustrates the changes in the flow field of the laminar airfoil HQ17 when implementing different GF-heights, as reported by Liebeck (1978) by means of the Newman airfoil.
+Key to the aerodynamic understanding is the development of one vortex upstream and two counter-rotating vortices downstream of the GF, as such entailing a low-pressure region in the TE wake.
+As a result, the downwash angle of the flow becomes steeper, the requirements for pressure recovery on the suction side milder, the local boundary layer thinner and the suction peak higher.
+Additionally, the flow on the pressure side decelerates leading to a positive pressure built-up in the TE region.
+The resulting shift of the Kutta-condition leads to increased circulation and thus to elevated lift forces, which is the main Gurney flap characteristic.
+At the same time, the low-pressure region aft the TE induces additional drag, especially if vortex shedding is initiated in the form of a Kármán vortex street.
+Hence, the lift increase is accompanied by a certain drag penalty that affects the Lift-to-Drag (L/D) ratio accordingly.